 Not only that, they should be taught self-defense strategies if such an unfortunate event takes place.
 This is a must-have conversation between a mom and a daughter.

-And we must talk to them about their private parts in an age-appropriate language, starting from when they are toddlers.
+And we must talk to them about their private parts in age-appropriate language, starting from when they are toddlers.

-You can begin by telling her that her body is her own and no one has the ownership to it except her.
+You can begin by telling her that her body is her own and no one has ownership to it except her.
 And it’s her choice and decision about who should touch her body and who shouldn’t.

 And the most important thing, tell her that she should talk to you if she experiences any misbehavior of this sort.